-The BEACH Program collects fecal bacteria data each year from Memorial Day through Labor Day, and at selected beaches throughout the winter.
+The BEACH Program collects fecal bacteria data each year from Memorial Day through Labor Day and, at selected beaches, throughout the winter.
 Local health departments issue water contact advisories or closures at swimming beaches.
 The BEACH Program communicates the risk to the public.

-Decisions to close saltwater beaches to swimming are based on the amount of enterococci bacteria in the water that indicates human or animal feces are present.
-Enterococci is usually nonpathogenic streptococcus that inhabits the intestine, but can cause inflammation and blood infection if introduced elsewhere in the body (e.g., by injury or surgery).
-Learn more about the standards we use to protect people from illness-causing bacteria.
+Decisions to post swimming advisories are based on the amount of enterococci bacteria in the water that indicates human or animal feces are present.
+Enterococci are bacteria that inhabit the intestine but can cause inflammation and blood infection if introduced elsewhere in the body (e.g., by injury or surgery).

-The saltwater swimming criteria is in two parts:
+The EPA's saltwater swimming criteria are in two parts:

-- The geometric mean* should not exceed 35 enterococcus/100 mL; based on results from a minimum of five weekly samples and a maximum of 12 weekly samples.
+- The geometric mean* should not exceed 30 enterococci/100 mL, based on results from a minimum of five weekly samples and a maximum of 12 weekly samples.

-* The geometric mean and maximum value concentrations are based on the arithmetic average of the three samples collected at a single beach for the day
+* The geometric mean and statistical threshold value concentrations are based on the arithmetic average of the three samples collected at a single beach for the day.